saneece/Pterodactyl/Games/Ark/README.md

   9. Set the "Server Name" to "Kingdom: MAP_NAME"
   10. Add mods from Games/Ark/Ark Server Files/2_GameUserSettings INI/Mods/DefaultMods.txt and add any additional
     a.
 If it's a MOD map, make sure it's loaded first.
-  11. Set Port Foward in Firewall to forward to the query port (27015) and add to steam favorites with publicIP:27015
+  11. Set Port Foward in Firewall to forward to the query port (27015), the game port (27016) and add to steam favorites with publicIP:27016
+    a.
+Don't port forward 27020 (RCON)
+    b.
+Once the server is setup, make sure that 27016

 ### Edit Game Files to tweak settings, configure mods and add player white list